SolaceSamples/solace-samples-mqtt/docs/_tutorials/publish-subscribe.md

     *   Enabled client username and password
     *   Enabled MQTT services

-{% if jekyll.environment == 'solaceCloud' %}
 One simple way to get access to Solace messaging quickly is to create a messaging service in Solace Cloud [as outlined here]({{ site.links-solaceCloud-setup}}){:target="_top"}.
 You can find other ways to get access to Solace messaging below.
-{% else %}
-One simple way to get access to a Solace message router is to start a Solace VMR load [as outlined here]({{ site.docs-vmr-setup }}){:target="_top"}.
-By default the Solace VMR will with the “default” message VPN configured and ready for guaranteed messaging.
-Going forward, this tutorial assumes that you are using the Solace VMR.
-If you are using a different Solace message router configuration adapt the tutorial appropriately to match your configuration.

-You can learn more details on enabling MQTT service on a Solace message router by referring to the [Solace Docs - Using MQTT]({{ site.docs-using-mqtt }}){:target="_top"}.
-{% endif %}

 ## Goals